Cortex vs Backstage: IDP Comparison 2026 - Which One Fits Your Team?

 Frequently Asked Questions

 Cortex is a commercial SaaS IDP focused on service catalog, scorecards, and engineering metrics.
-You get production-ready dashboards within days, but pay per user and have limited customization.
+You get production-ready dashboards within days, but pay per user and have limited customisation.
 Backstage is an open-source framework you self-host and build into a full developer portal.
-It gives you complete control but requires 2-4 dedicated engineers and 6-12 months to reach production.
+It gives you complete control but typically requires 2-4 dedicated engineers and 6+ months to reach production.

 It depends on your team profile.
 Cortex is better for smaller teams that need visibility and governance fast without dedicating platform engineers.
-Backstage is better for larger organizations with a strong platform team that needs deep customization and can invest in long-term development.
+Backstage is better for larger organisations with a strong platform team that needs deep customisation and can invest in long-term development.
 Neither has native FinOps or multi-cloud orchestration.

 See how Cycloid compares